Yashwanth-Karumanchi/Detectron--A-user-friendly-sign-language-translator/README.md

 Heya fellas!
 There's a huge advancement in tech in the area of sign language translation, and yes, here's our take on it.

 This is a sign language translator that can generate speech output in any language that user wants for the signs of American Sign Language.
 Well, is it limited to ASL?
 NO. We have a fantastic gui that anyone can interact with to add any number of symbols from any set of signs.
-Then, train the model, and viola, there's your sign language translator.
+Then, train the model, and voila, there's your sign language translator.
 For those tech savvy people, we also have a CLI version that you can access in the CLI codes folder.
 We used LSTM and MediaPipe to perform detection, with an accuracy of 99%.

 The default detections that our model can make are provided in the defaultDetections.json file in the repo, and you can know what languages are supported from the supportedLanguages.json.